shaktichandan/shaktichandan/README.md

 Here are some ideas to get you started:

--  I’m currently working on ...
+- 🔭 I’m currently looking to works on personal coding projects to hone my skills in Node.js and ReactJS.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NodeJs , ReactJS...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on projects related to web design, user interface development, and creative coding.

-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with mastering asynchronous programming patterns in JavaScript.

-- 💬 Ask me about ...
+-💬 Ask me about my favorite JavaScript frameworks, and I'd be happy to discuss them!

-- 📫 How to reach me: ...
+- 📫 How to reach me: You can reach me via email shaktichandan720@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm also a coffee enthusiast, and I believe it fuels my coding sessions!
 -->